The Collection Stories are a series of significant historical items attached with a personal story.

 You can see photos from the scouring process in our collection online at

-We have several spinning wheels at the National Wool Museum.
-Including a collection from Wlodzimierz Zakrzewski, a Polish mechanical engineer who immigrated to Australia after World War 2.
+The Museum has several spinning wheels, including a collection from Wlodzimierz Zakrzewski, a Polish mechanical engineer who immigrated to Australia after World War 2.
 He started making spinning wheels to support his wife Sonya Carrington’s career as a tapestry weaver and teacher, in the end making 400 wheels over 30 years!
 The designs became known as Carrington Wheels.

 The Museum is fortunate to have a number of skilled spinners in our volunteer group who run demonstrations for visitors.
 Many are enthralled by the quiet and beautiful rhythm.
 One of our volunteers Kate, tells us what it’s like to bring this ‘lost art’ to life…

 I volunteer at the Wool Museum mostly doing spinning.
 I sit at my wheel and people stop to watch and chat.